AnthonyLupica/OS-Lab3/README.md

 # OS-Lab3

-Opertating Systems (Fall 2022) Lab 3 - A Simple File System
+Opertating Systems (Fall 2022) Lab 3 - A Simple File System.
+See lab3_simpleFileSystem.pdf for details.